CamFlyerCH/FileShareUtils/README.md

 # FileShareUtils
 Powershell module to help with all file server tasks without using WMI !
-First !
+Github is not easy !